HenrikJoreteg/getconfig/README.md

 ## Changelog
+- `4.5.0`
+    - Add support for `.env` files.
+    - Fix bug with multiple variables in interpolation.
 - `4.4.0`
     - Add the `all` layer, which loads before the `NODE_ENV` layer but after `default` and can help eliminate the need for multiple files with the same contents.
 - `4.3.0`